Gilbert's whistler: Nesting and clutch

-Gilbert's whistlers erect a deep cup nest in dense shrub, often on top of old babblers’ nests.
+Gilbert's whistlers erect a deep cup nest in a dense shrub, often on top of old babblers' nests.
 Both sexes build the nest, incubate two or three, sometimes four eggs over a period of 15 days, and look after the chicks.
 Young are altricial and nidicolous.

 Vocalisations

-All whistlers are songsters, and the Gilbert's whistler, in particular, is more often heard than seen.
+All whistlers are songsters, and Gilbert's whistler in particular, is more often heard than seen.
 Its loud, melodious and clear call can be heard at distances up to 900 m, mostly during the breeding season when it establishes a breeding territory.
 Its song is described as a series of swelling cheop, cheop, cheop repeated five to 20 times, with another ascending call er-WHIT, er-WHIT, er-WHIT similar to the rufous whistler, and also a more scratchy call eechowk, eechOWK, eeCHOWK.

 Habitat, distribution and threats

-The Gilbert's whistler inhabits semi-arid tall mallee with sparse shrubby understorey or prickly Acacia thickets and Casuarina woodlands, and is also found in thickets of Melaleuca and, occasionally, in taller eucalypt woodlands or forests.
+Gilbert's whistler inhabits semi-arid tall mallee with sparse shrubby understorey or prickly Acacia thickets and Casuarina woodlands, and is also found in thickets of Melaleuca and, occasionally, in taller eucalypt woodlands or forests.
 A study undertaken in 2017 on the effect of bushfires and prescribed burns on the distribution of 12 threatened bird species predicted that habitat burnt between 30 and 60 years approximately would be favoured by Gilbert's whistlers while habitat burnt more frequently or not burnt for more than 60 years would not readily suit this species.

-The distribution of Gilbert's whistlers is scattered in the semi-arid parts of southern Western Australia and South Australia, north west Victoria and central west New South Wales.
+The distribution of Gilbert's whistlers is scattered in the semi-arid parts of southern Western Australia and South Australia, northwest Victoria and central west New South Wales.
 No large scale movements were recorded for the species which is thought to be resident or sedentary with a high degree of site fidelity.
 It is therefore not surprising that this species is sensitive to disturbance, as described by Murphy following a study on the conservation value of small woodland remnants in New South Wales, where he noted that the distribution of Gilbert's whistler in this region is largely restricted to the remaining original vegetation.
-Another project undertaken by a bird banding group in the Charcoal Tank Nature Reserve in central west New South Wales sadly recorded the extinction of the Gilbert's whistler in this 86 hectare patch of remnant vegetation during the ‘Big Dry’ in 2000–01.
-This local extinction, a classic example of the ‘Extinction Debt’, was mainly attributed to: habitat fragmentation, land clearing for agriculture during the last 100 years, introduced predators, increased competition from other native species, and drought periods exacerbated by climate change.
+Another project undertaken by a bird banding group in the Charcoal Tank Nature Reserve in central west New South Wales sadly recorded the extinction of Gilbert's whistler in this 86 hectare patch of remnant vegetation during the 'Big Dry' in 2000–01.
+This local extinction, a classic example of the 'Extinction Debt', was mainly attributed to: habitat fragmentation, land clearing for agriculture during the last 100 years, introduced predators, increased competition from other native species, and drought periods exacerbated by climate change.
 Additional details on these threats are outlined on the NSW Government species profile page.